Minderoo-OceanOmics-Centre-UWA/FAIRe2ENA/README.md

 ### Mandatory Field Validation

-The tool automatically validates that all mandatory ENA fields are present.
+`faire2end_sample.py` validates that all mandatory ENA fields are present.
 If any are missing, default values are applied:

 ```
 WARNING: Sample name RS19_RS1_1_A missing mandatory field 'depth', setting to default '0'